DCS Funding Scheme

-The Digital Cultures and Societies Funding Scheme will open in early 2025 for applications from HASS researchers.
+The Digital Cultures and Societies Funding Scheme will open in march 2025 for applications from HASS researchers.

 Purpose and Approach